mgrand/smileyVars/smiley-vars/README.md

 SmileyVars uses slf4j for its logging.
 Slf4j integrates with all of the popular logging libraries (Logback, log4j, &hellip;).
 You can find documentation for slf4j at <https://www.slf4j.org/manual.html>

-## Roadmap
+## Road Map
 This is a list of planned future features:
 * Support for Timestamp and Calendar
 * Spring Integration
 * Support for nested smileyVars brackets.
-* Built-in support for additional datatypes:
+* Built-in support for additional data types:
     * BitSet
     * TimeDuration
     * Money